szeweq/Flux/latest-fl.md

-# Flux Library (Version 3.1.6)
+# Flux Library (Version 3.2.0)

-### Changes
+### New capability: Signals
-- Prevent making infinite items if compatible recipe returns empty ingredient list
+Blocks and entities can accept and send signals from 256 different channels.

-- Remove unused methods
+`SignalCapability.SIGNAL_CAP` is used to get a `ISignalHandler` instance.